-Everyone dreams of one day and no longer being under the thumb of the bank for the mortgage.
+Everyone dreams of one day owning their own home and no longer being under the thumb of the bank for the mortgage.
 When people get some extra cash, they often think about paying down or paying off their mortgage, but that may not always be the best idea.
 Sure, not having that monthly payment is nice, but make sure that’s the best place for the money to go.

 Here are several things you should consider if you are considering paying off your mortgage today.

 How’s Your Nest Egg?

 Paying your mortgage down won’t do much if you end up losing your job and can’t make the monthly mortgage payment.
 Here’s another idea, instead of putting the money towards the mortgage, place it into an interest bearing savings account.

 A good rule of thumb is to have as much as a year’s worth of expenditure in case of an emergency.
 Do not count on your home equity to bail you out either.
 With home prices dropping, you may not get nearly as much equity as you think.
 It is better to have the money in your hand and then put it towards the mortgage principal later.

 How much credit card debt do you have?
 Often times, the interest rates on those credit cards are much higher than the one on the mortgage.
 You may be paying a significant amount of interest on your credit cards, which takes money away from your home and family.

 If you fall behind on credit card payments, you may end up ruining your credit score.
 If you find you have a little extra money at the end of the month, put it towards your high interest accounts in order to get rid of those accounts as soon as is humanly possible.

 Would You Feel Better With Your Mortgage Paid Off?